-Launch reading by Tua Forsström and translator Anna Crowe for the late Joan Margarit postponed
+International launch reading by Tua Forsström and translator Anna Crowe for the late Joan Margarit

-Finland-Swedish poet Tua Forsström (in Helsinki) will read poems from I walked on into the forest in Swedish, with the host, Bloodaxe editor Neil Astley, reading David McDuff’s English translations.
-Anna Crowe (in St Andrews) will introduce and read her translations from Wild Creature, the final book by Joan Margarit, who died earlier this year, with the original poems read in Catalan by writer Josep Llobera Capllonch (in Barcelona).
-The event will also include archive video of Joan Margarit himself reading with Anna Crowe in his inimitable style.
+Finland-Swedish poet Tua Forsström (in Helsinki) read poems from I walked on into the forest in Swedish, and the host, Bloodaxe editor Neil Astley, read David McDuff’s English translations.
+Anna Crowe (in St Andrews) introduced and read her translations from Wild Creature, the final book by Joan Margarit, who died earlier in 2021, with the original poems read in Catalan by writer Josep Llobera Capllonch (in Mallorca).
+The event also included archive video of Joan Margarit himself reading with Anna Crowe in his inimitable style.
+Following the readings, the four participants discussed a wide range of topics around the work, including McDuff's and Crowe's approaches to translation, the distinctive nature of Joan Margarit's style, and the new generation of Catalan writers.

 To order copies of the poets’ books direct from Bloodaxe, please click on these links (available via the Bloodaxe website from early November):